 Right or not, it was true.

-The elf wore the short velvet pantaloons, cinched jacket, and heeled boots of his office, the broad-brimmed hat with plumes of gold and rose.
-These bobbed, and the swan bobbed, its webbed feet coming flat and deliberate, its body rolling, wings thrusting left, right…tandem, for balance.
-At the close of every few paces, the swan went breast-forward to earth, appeared to take a strengthening breath, and got itself plodding again.
+The elf wore the short velvet pantaloons, cinched jacket, and heeled boots of his office, topped with the broad-brimmed hat, and its plumes of gold and rose.
+These bobbed, and the swan bobbed, its webbed feet coming flat and deliberate, its body rolling, its wings thrusting left, right, tandem, for balance.
+Every few paces, the swan went to earth breast-forward, appeared to take a strengthening breath, and got itself plodding again.

 The elf kicked, but the swan did not fly.
 Time passed, the audience stared, and Bede remarked, “Why must they…”